Haydilliams/PyschoPy/README.md

         i = i + 1

-# END COPYING

 # Under the "Each Frame" Tab, copy and paste the following:
-# let's store the final text string into the results finle...
+# This stores the final text tring in the results

 thisExp.addData('inputText', inputText)
 inputText=""